tsd504/Capstone/README.md

     Uses Gemini AI to classify post types
     """
     prompt = f"""
-    Analyze this Reddit post and determine if it can be answered with Classic WoW game data:
+    Analyse this Reddit post and determine if it can be answered with Classic WoW game data:

     Title: {post_title}
     Content: {post_content}